Retail Salesperson

 There are no standard education requirements for retail salespersons.
 Most employers prefer high school graduates.
 Those with post-secondary education have greater opportunities for advancement to supervisory and management positions.
 This is especially true if they are located near the head offices of larger firms.

-Salespersons who sell expensive or complex merchandise may require special knowledge or skills.
+Salespersons who sell expensive or complex merchandise may need special knowledge or skills.
 For example, computer salespeople need a basic knowledge of electronics and computer software and hardware to answer customer questions.

 Small shops train staff on the job.
 Larger stores may have their own in-house training programs.
 Most stores now require first aid training.